BKrowchuk/Master2025/README.md

 - history 2023 and 2024
   - make history section alot nicer
 - add filter to masters leaderboard and our leaderboard (or just a top filter for all on the navbar?)
+- make small screen scrolling better(but the nav bar at the same level as the conatiner that is behind and scrolling weirdly)

 ## How to get Leaderboard
 Prompt used for chat gpt: is there a way to extract the raw data from a website table?